Skip to search Skip to content

 Rich Text Document

 Text-heavy documents, such as end-user licensing agreements (EULA), privacy policies, or terms and conditions are displayed in apps using HTML or other forms of view.
 To ensure that the content of these rich text documents looks consistent across SAP iOS applications and can be understood by everyone, follow the style and accessibility guidelines below.
-Document Style [...]
+Example of [...]

 Type: -